jtec/prx/README.md

 ### `prx` failed to process a RINEX file.
 What should I do?

-Some variations of the RINEX format may exist due to different software creating the RINEX file.
-Some variations may have not been encountered during the development of `prx`.
+Not all RINEX encoders implement the standard perfectly.
+If a variation is not covered by `prx`'s tests, `prx` can fail in unexpected ways.

-The first recommendation is to get your RINEX file through `gfznx` ([website](https://gnss.gfz.de/services/gfzrnx)), a free but licenced tool performing quality control on RINEX files.
+If that happens, the first recommendation is to run your RINEX file through `gfznx` ([website](https://gnss.gfz.de/services/gfzrnx)), a tool performing quality control and repair on RINEX files.

-If you have access to a `gfzrnx` binary, put it in a directory in `src/prx/tools/gfzrnx/`. `prx` will use it if it is detected at this location.
+If `gfzrnx` is on your path, `prx` will run it to repair each file automatically.

-If the process still fails, feel free to open an [issue](https://github.com/jtec/prx/issues) and share the file with us.
+If the process still fails, feel free to open an [issue](https://github.com/jtec/prx/issues) and share the offending RINEX file with us.

 ### How can I use my own RINEX NAV file?